tegridydev/dnd-llm-game/README.md

 - **Human Player Input**: Prompts the human player to enter their character details.
 - **Adventure Setup**: The DM starts the adventure and introduces all characters.
 - **Turn-Based Gameplay**: Each character takes turns describing their actions, followed by the DM summarizing the events and introducing new challenges.
+- **Local LLM Support**: Option to use local LLMs via the Ollama API for LLM-controlled characters and the DM.

 ## Getting Started